melanchall/drywetmidi/Docs/articles/playback/Tick-generator.md

 ## Custom tick generator

-All built-in tick generators extend abstract [TickGenerator](xref:Melanchall.DryWetMidi.Multimedia.TickGenerator) class so you can create your own and use it for [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) and [PlaybackCurrentTimeWatcher](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher).
+All built-in tick generators extend the abstract [TickGenerator](xref:Melanchall.DryWetMidi.Multimedia.TickGenerator) class so you can create your own and use it for [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) and [PlaybackCurrentTimeWatcher](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher).

-As an example we create simple loop tick generator working in separate thread.
+As an example we create a simple loop tick generator working in a separate thread.
 The code is:

 ```csharp
 private sealed class ThreadTickGenerator : TickGenerator